Positive unlabeled learning with tensor networks: Model

 where the parameter $d$ determines the dimension of the embedding vector space.
 The complete embedding transformation $\Phi$ is then given by the tensor product of local embeddings

-We will demonstrate the tensor-network calculations in a diagrammatic notation \cite{stoudenmire2016supervised,stoudenmire2018learning}.
+We will show the tensor-network calculations in a diagrammatic notation \cite{stoudenmire2016supervised,stoudenmire2018learning}.
 In this notation, we represent the local and the full embedding as

 Instead of the cosine, we sometimes use the sine basis functions.
-We can use various basis functions for different attributes (elements of the input $x$).
+We may use distinct basis functions for different attributes (elements of the input $x$).
 An essential property of the local embedding functions is the element-wise orthonormality on the domain, i.e., $\int_0^1\dd u \phi_a(u) \phi_b(u)=\delta_{a,b}$, which will enable efficient sampling~\cite{stoudenmire2016supervised}.
-In the case of an unbounded domain, we can use a finite set of orthonormal functions (on that domain) without changing the properties of the proposed model.
-We can interpret the embedding functions as basis functions with which we encode data probability distribution.
-The coefficients of the expansion are given by the tensor-network projectors $P^{\rm p,n}$ discussed in the next section.
+In the case of an unbounded domain, we apply a finite set of orthonormal functions (on that domain) without changing the properties of the proposed model.
+We interpret the embedding functions as basis functions encoding (expanding) the data probability distribution and determine the expansion coefficients by the tensor-network projectors $P^{\rm p,n}$ discussed in the next section.

-\paragraph{Tensor-network projector} In our model we use two different LPS tensor networks representing the positive/negative projector $P^{\rm p,n}$.
+\paragraph{Tensor-network projector} We use two separate LPS tensor networks representing the positive/negative projector $P^{\rm p,n}$.
 An LPS is a one-dimensional tensor network consisting of three-dimensional parameter tensors $A^i\in\mathds{R}^{D\times D\times d}$ and four-dimensional parameter tensors $B^i\in\mathds{R}^{D\times D\times d\times d}$.
-It represents an exponentially large non-square real matrix which can diagramatically be written as
+It represents an exponentially large non-square real matrix which we diagrammatically write as

 where $S$ is a hyper-parameter of the LPS.
-The bottom legs act on the input space $V$ and the upper legs act on the output space $W$.
-The number of the top legs is $S$-times smaller as the number of the bottom legs.
-This ensures that $\dim(V)$ is $d^S$ times smaller $\dim(W)$.
-As we discussed above this ensures that the kernel is sufficiently large to contain the data distribution of the opposite class.
-We calculate the norm of $\hat{y}$ associated with an LPS via by contracting the following tensor network
+The bottom legs act on the input space $V$, and the upper legs act on the output space $W$.
+The number of the top legs is $S$-times smaller than the number of the bottom legs, which guarantees that $\dim(V)$ is $d^S$ times smaller $\dim(W)$.
+Exponentially smaller output space ensures that the kernel is sufficiently large to contain the data distribution of the opposite class.
+We calculate the norm of $\hat{y}$ associated with an LPS by contracting the following tensor network